9/20/2014 LAGNIAPPE #5: ELYMUS HYSTRIX

 that’s wet in winter, dry in summer--conditions this birch type likes

 best.
-River birches (also,
+River birches (also, confusingly,

-swiftly and are native to Michigan as well as to most of the eastern United
+native to Michigan as well as to most of the eastern United

 States—two good reasons to welcome them into the landscape.
 They also attract, in spring and